applejag/notes-old/code-design/functional-decomposition/designing-a-house-against-the-requirements.md

 Requirements are not to be ignored, but they are also not the main focus.

+Though this is usually the outcome, as systems are commonly chopped up with use cases split between the customers.

 Imagine we build a house, and listen to the requirements of the family that will buy this brand new home.